Underground-Railroad/magnificentMammals/brainDump/ponderings/diversityInclusion.md

 If you want to design for diversity you have to design for who is present.

-what are the needs of all presrent? design for that
+what are the needs of all present? design for that

 when new people join ask them if they need more than what is present to feel belonging.